 - Smoking: Cigarettes lower HDL and damage blood vessels.

-Your lifestyle choices and health habits directly shape these numbers.
-Regular check-ups and small changes—like swapping fatty snacks for walnuts or oats—can improve your cholesterol balance.
-Prioritize these steps to lower risks and align with understanding cholesterol facts for better heart health.
+Lifestyle choices and health habits shape these numbers.
+Regular check-ups and minor changes (like switching from fatty snacks to walnuts or oats) can help your cholesterol.
+Follow these steps to reduce risks and correct your understanding of cholesterol facts for better heart health.

 The Impact of Saturated and Trans Fats

-They increase harmful LDL cholesterol levels more than the cholesterol in whole foods like eggs.
-This makes them a bigger risk for heart health.
+They increase harmful LDL cholesterol levels more than the cholesterol in whole foods like eggs, making them a bigger risk for heart health.

 Identifying Bad Fats in Your Diet